JmsNxn92/Recursive_Tetration_PARI/README.md

 We link to the arXiv paper which corresponds with this code. https://arxiv.org/abs/2104.01990

 See our repository Recursive_Tetration, which has similar code for Matlab.
 This is less desired though.

+The code Abel_L.gp was coded by myself, James David Nixon.
+The code for Graphing.gp was coded by Mike3; and the author takes no credit for this program.